Optimizing Your E-Commerce Website for Christmas 2023

 Your holiday marketing campaigns are up and running, your products are ready, and you have customers visiting your store.
 But can they buy your products without a hitch?

 The latest shopping cart abandonment rates show that in July 2023, 70.72% of all online shopping carts fail to make it to the checkout stage.
 In other words, more than seven out of every ten online shopping baskets are ditched without the purchase process being completed.

 The checkout process in your store should be intuitive and straightforward.
 The best way to check it is to go through it yourself.
 Look out for anything that slows your customer down.

-If you have a single-page checkout, make sure the form isn’t cluttered, and every field you ask your customers to fill is necessary rather than “good to know.”
+If you have a single-page checkout, ensure the form isn’t cluttered and every field you ask your customers to fill is necessary rather than “good to know.”
 The advice also applies to a multi-page checkout process.

 Pro tip: Add a progress indicator at the top of the page to let the shopper know how far along they are.
 Showing the progress made can help lower the number of abandoned carts.

 Free shipping is a great way to encourage more purchases during the holiday season and all year round.